-Visit East Belfast and enjoy all it has to offer during your stay in Belfast.
-Spectate your favourite sport; watch Ulster Rugby at the new Ravenhill stadium or cheer on local football team, 'The Glens', at The Oval.
-Get active; walk or cycle one, or both, of our two Greenways or maybe climb the Castlereagh Hills.
-Eat; sample some of our fantastic food establishments in Ballyhackamore or Belmont villages or take the kids to Aunt Sandra’s Candy Factory for something sweet.
-Explore; find out more about some of our most famous sons; George Best, C.S.
-Lewis and Van Morrison!
+Visit East Belfast and enjoy all it has to offer during your stay in the city.
+Spectate your favourite sport; watch Ulster Rugby at the Ravenhill stadium or cheer on local football team, 'The Glens', at The Oval.
+Get active; walk or cycle one, or both, of the two Greenways, take a climb at the Castlereagh Hills or explore and find out more about some of the most famous icons: George Best, CS Lewis and Van Morrison!

 The Northern Ireland Assembly: the seat of government, sits in Parliament Buildings, located in the grounds of the fabulous Stormont Estate.
 Learn more about the history of ‘our wee country’ and enjoy a walk in beautiful surroundings.
-Free tours of the building are available Monday- Friday 10 a.m. and 3 p.m.
+Free tours of the building are available Monday to Friday at 10am and 3pm.

-Sightseeing: Many famous people hail from the east of the city including George Best, C.S.
-Lewis and Van Morrison.
-The Titanic was built in this part of the city by people from east Belfast.
+Sightseeing: Many famous people hail from the east of the city including George Best, CS Lewis and Van Morrison.

-East Belfast has a great selection of public art to view and to get started you can use this free self- guided trail to explore some of the highlights (www.eastbelfastartsfestival.org/trail).
+East Belfast has a great selection of public art to view and to get started you can use a free self-guided trail to explore some of the highlights.

 The Van Morrison Trail, developed by Connswater Community Greenway, will take you on a journey through the east Belfast of Van's youth.
-The 3.5km trail should take about two hours to complete, so wear a comfortable pair of shoes and be prepared for the weather – it isn’t always sunny in Belfast!
+The 3.5 kilometre trail should take approximately two hours to complete, so wear a comfortable pair of shoes and be prepared for the weather – it isn’t always sunny in Belfast!
 The Trail is a wonderful opportunity for you to visit some of the places that Morrison knew as a child growing up.
-Many of these places, and the people who lived here, were to shape the character and values of 'Van the Man'.
+Many of these places, and the people who lived there, were to shape the character and values of 'Van the Man'.
 You will discover on your journey that some of them are referenced in his lyrics and music.

-For a full ‘sight & sound’ experience of the Van Morrison Trail, be sure to check out the map that accompanies the booklet.
+For a full ‘sight and sound’ experience of the Van Morrison Trail, be sure to check out the map that accompanies the booklet.
 You will notice that there are QR codes alongside a number of the locations.
 Simply scan each QR code into your smart phone to download a short song extract related to that location.
-For a guide to using QR codes and to download the Trail and Map please visit: www.communitygreenway.co.uk/vanmorrisontrail
+For a guide to using QR codes and to download the Trail and Map please visit www.communitygreenway.co.uk/vanmorrisontrail.

 You will find more pieces of public art in Stormont Estate and Titanic Quarter.
 There are also a vast number of political and community murals throughout east Belfast for you to view.
 If you prefer your art